thirdweb-example/signature-based-minting/README.md

 );
 ```

-**Check that this wallet doesn't already own a page, to enforce 1 NFT per wallet**
+**Example Check #1 - Check that this wallet doesn't already own an NFT in this collection**

 ```ts
 const hasMinted = (await nftCollection.balanceOf(authorAddress)).gt(0);